 2. Chiang Mai, Another of the Most Popular

 Thailand’s “Rose of the North” contains both cultural and natural diversity, a multitude of attractions, and welcoming hospitality.
 Chiang Mai literally means “new city” and has retained the name despite celebrating its 700th anniversary in 1996.

-It was catapulted to international attention by the James Bond movie “The Man with the Golden Gun” back in 1974, the entire area today boasts many hotels and resorts, which offer all sorts of tourism facilities for travelers.
+It was catapulted to international attention by the James Bond movie “The Man with the Golden Gun” back in 1974.
+Today though, the entire area today boasts many hotels and resorts, which offer all sorts of tourism facilities for travelers.

-4. Ayutthaya, One of the Spectacular Top 10 places in Thailand
+4. Ayutthaya, One of the Spectacular Top 10 Places in Thailand

-Once considered the most spectacular city on Earth, the ruins of the capital of the Kingdom Ayutthaya are now a major tourist attraction easily accessible from Bangkok by car, train, or boat as either a daytrip or overnight excursion.
+Once the most spectacular city on Earth, the ruins of the Kingdom Ayutthaya are now a major tourist attraction.
+It’s easily accessible from Bangkok by car, train, or boat as either a daytrip or overnight excursion.

-Kanchanaburi has become a major tourist destination, with a focus on the outdoors due to its magnificent landscape and charming beauty.
-Only two hours from Bangkok, Kanchanaburi is accessible by road or rail from the capital.
+Kanchanaburi is a major tourist destination, with a focus on the outdoors due to its magnificent landscape and charming beauty.
+Only two hours from Bangkok, it is accessible by road or rail from the capital.

-Krabi’s myriad of bays and coves have sheltered pirates, merchants, and sea gypsies for thousands of years and archaeological evidence indicates that Krabi was originally inhabited as early as 25,000 – 35,000 years ago.
+Krabi’s myriad of bays and coves have also sheltered pirates, merchants, and sea gypsies for thousands of years.
+Archaeological evidence indicates that Krabi was originally inhabited as early as 25,000 – 35,000 years ago.

 7. Ratchaburi, a Popular Tour From Bangkok

-Ratchaburi’s premier attraction is the Damnoen Saduak Floating Market, a destination visited by a large percentage of tourists who visit Bangkok.
+Without a doubt, Ratchaburi’s premier attraction is the Damnoen Saduak Floating Market, a destination visited by many tourists who visit Bangkok.
 Vendors in the market sell their wares by paddling boats along Ratchaburi’s canals.

-8. Chon Buri
+8. Popular Chon Buri

 9. Historical Sukhothai, Another of the Top 10 Places in Thailand